-To be considered for admission into Graduate School prior to completing their Bachelor's degree, the student must meet the criteria for admission established by the TIS MA and the UWM Graduate School, and be in progress to complete 105 bachelor's credits prior to their first term as a graduate student.
-The student should apply to the graduate program by March 1st of their junior year.
-If students are studying abroad for the spring semester, they are encouraged to submit their application before December 1 of their junior year.
-In addition, they must
+To be considered for admission into the Graduate School before completing the undergraduate degree, the student must meet the criteria for admission established by the TIS MA and the UWM Graduate School, and be in progress to complete 105 bachelor's credits prior to their first term as a graduate student, and apply for admission no later than March 1st of their third year.
+In addition, they must:

-- Submit a personal statement of goals, abilities, and reasons for pursuing the Translation and Interpreting Studies degree
+- Submit a personal statement of goals, abilities, and reasons for pursuing the MA degree.

-- Submit three letters of recommendation, of which at least two must be written by members of the LACUSL affiliated faculty
+- Submit three letters of recommendation, of which at least two must be written by members of the German faculty.

 - Take and pass the Translation Qualifying Exam no later than May of their third year.